SphericalSilver/SQLite-PostgreSQL-usage-in-R-Python/README.md

 ## 1) Anwering Business Questions using SQL
-SQLite and R were used to answer a variety of business questions for a music company to help them make better business decisions, pertaining to:
+SQLite and R were used to query a database (`chinook.db`), to answer a variety of business questions for a music company to help them make better business decisions, pertaining to:

 - Determining Genre Popularity
 - Employee Performance